syntaxsurge/lexlink/docs/youtube-demo-script.md

 - Voice-over: “This is LexLink — Story Protocol licensing, ICP Bitcoin escrow, and Constellation audit trails in one console.”

 ## Segment 2 — Identity choice (0:25 – 0:55)
 - On-screen: Navigate to `/signin`.
-Call out the two cards (SIWE + Internet Identity).
+Highlight the hero copy on the left and the Internet Identity card on the right.
-- Voice-over: “Operators authenticate with Sign-In with Ethereum via RainbowKit and NextAuth.
-Buyers or reviewers can sign in passwordlessly with Internet Identity.”
+- Voice-over: “LexLink borrows Proofly’s Internet Identity hardening.
+Operators sign in with a principal, receive a seven-day delegation, and land inside the protected console.”
-- On-screen: Click `Connect Wallet`, sign the SIWE prompt in RainbowKit.
+- On-screen: Click `Sign in with Internet Identity`, approve in the II window, and return to LexLink.
-- Voice-over: “The SIWE signature lands us in the protected `/app` routes.”
+- Voice-over: “The delegation is verified server-side, Convex seeds the operator role, and the AppShell unlocks.”

 ## Segment 3 — Dashboard tour (0:55 – 1:35)
 - On-screen: Overview page shows the new AppShell – sidebar, KPI cards, pending invoices, disputes, and audit log.